zhenglinxiao/takehome-assignment-f20/README.md

 This endpoint should create a new show.
 Each request should also send a `name`, and `episodes_seen` parameter in the request's `body`.
 The `id` property will be created automatically in the mockdb.

-> **Note:** you will need to use either Postman or ARC to make a POST request!
+> **Note:** you will need to use Postman (or another tool of your choice) to make a POST request!
 URLs typed into a browser window will always send a GET request, which don't contain a request body.

 A successful request should return a status code of `201` and return the newly created show (in the same format as Part 2).